 13. Moses in the Cradle Plant

-Moses in the Cradle Plant, also known as Tradescantia Spathacea.
+Moses in the Cradle Plant, also known as Tradescantia spathacea.
 Many people also call it cradle lily or oyster plant.
 These plants are native to warm climates such as Africa and Central America.

 It produces long waxy, sword-shaped leaves with a green and purple color.
 It blooms light small white flowers in the middle and needs full sunlight to grow.
-You can plant it either through plant division or through the stem cutting.
+You can plant it either through plant division or through stem cutting.

 When planting in water, cut the stem around 4 to 6 inches in length, leaving a couple of leaves on each piece.
 Moses is related to the wandering Jew plant and is easy to grow without needing much care.

 The leaves are quite attractive, which makes it a beautiful indoor house plant.
 You can put it in a water container or place it in the hanging basket.
 If using outdoor, then you can use it as a border plant.

 Arrowhead plants are beautiful full-leave plants found in humid conditions such as in the rainforest.
 These are climber plants and like to grow on the wall or other plants.

 You can use arrowheads as a tabletop plant or plant it in hangers or baskets where it looks great.
 Its beautiful green foliage and a distinct shiny color make it attractive to keep it on the dining table.

 The roots of the Arrowhead grow quite long and spread around.
 This makes it an invasive plant in the wild.
 But if you are planting it indoors in the glass vase filled with water, then that’s not the concern.